-SCOR DRD staff, at their discretion, may request additional information regarding requests for payment even if support documentation has been provided.
+SCOR staff, at their discretion, may request additional information regarding requests for payment even if support documentation has been provided.
 Refer to your Subrecipient Agreement for additional information.

-4.4.4 Minimizing the Time Between Draw & Disbursement
+4.4.3 Minimizing the Time Between Draw & Disbursement

-Subrecipients may submit a draw request for eligible costs as often as is actually needed, subject to limitations in their Subrecipient Agreement and at least quarterly throughout the life of their Subrecipient Agreement.
-Subrecipients should submit costs to SCOR DRD for draw within 30 days of receipt of invoices to minimize the volume of individual draws that SCOR DRD must review and approve.
+Subrecipients may submit a request for payment for eligible expenses as often as is needed, subject to limitations in their Subrecipient Agreement.
+It is expected that Subrecipients will submit invoices for payment on a quarterly basis throughout the life of their Subrecipient Agreement unless an alternative request for payment schedule is agreed upon by the Subrecipient and SCOR.